What is a calorie deficit?Tweet

 Ways to Create a Calorie Deficit

-There are a few ways to create a calorie deficit: eat less, move more or a combined approach.
-Though it's possible to lose weight with diet or exercise alone, the fastest, healthiest and longest lasting results only happen when you combine a moderate restriction in calorie intake with an increased physical activity level.
+There are a few ways to create a calorie deficit: eat less, move more or combining both approaches.
+Though it's possible to lose weight with diet or exercise alone, the fastest, healthiest and longest lasting results only happen when you combine a moderate restriction in calorie intake with more exercise.

 Dieting simply requires you eat less.
 This is a great opportunity to eliminate unhealthy foods such as empty calories.
 Empty calories are foods are high in energy (calories) but low in nutrients (vitamins, minerals, antioxidants, fiber): candy, soda, cookies, muffins, potato chips and most junk/fast foods.
 Instead, fill your diet with nutrient dense foods which are low in calories but very high in nutrients: 100% whole wheat products (bread and pasta), brown rice, fruits and vegetables.